10 Project Management Challenges You'll Face + How to Overcome Them

 A changing project scope is common and can be accommodated as long as additional resources are secured for its delivery.

 If an increased scope is agreed upon, make sure the project budget or deadline also grows to match it.
+Use your favorite project management tools to make sure you stay within scope.

 3. Lack of team communication